Ludovico Sforza: Under the rule of Galeazzo Maria

 When their father Francesco died in 1466, the family titles passed to Galeazzo Maria, the eldest brother.
 Ludovico was conferred the courtesy title of Count of Mortara.

 Within ten days, Ludovico was in Cremona to keep the lands of the duchy united and encourage the inhabitants of the city to pay tributes of loyalty to the new duke.

 He continued to deal with diplomatic missives, remaining in Cremona until the following year, when he went to Genoa to welcome his sister Ippolita, wife of Alfonso of Aragon.
 On 6 June 1468 he was again in Genoa to welcome Bona of Savoy and escorted her together with his brother Tristan to Milan where, on 7 July, her wedding with Duke Galeazzo Maria took place.
 He was later appointed as the ambassador to the King of France and then to Bologna.
 In January 1471 he went to Venice on behalf of the duke.
 He was able to improve diplomatic relations between the Duchy of Milan and the Republic of Venice by giving a speech which was well received by the doge.
 In March 1471 he accompanied Duke Galeazzo Maria on his journey to Florence, and in August of the same year to Rome for the coronation of Pope Sixtus IV.
 In September 1471 he journeyed to the court of Turin.

 Duke Galeazzo Maria seemed to have a particular fondness for Ludovico.
 In 1471, the Duke established in his will that should he die without grandchildren, the Duchy of Milan would pass to Ludovico even before the other brothers.
 Ludovico hid the Duke's well-known relationship with Lucia Marliani.
 A clear change occurred in 1476 when Ludovico was sent to France together with his brother Tristan in a sort of disguised exile.
 The Duke's wife, Bona, accused the two of having plotted to assassinate the duke, only to deny the accusation once she had made peace with Ludovico.
 It is unknown whether this was the reason for that exile, because according to the official version of Galeazzo Maria, it was his own brothers who asked him for permission to "go and see the world".

 Rise to power

 Duke Galeazzo Maria was assassinated on 26 December 1476, at the hands of several high-ranking officials in the Milanese court.
 He was succeeded by his son Gian Galeazzo Maria, then only seven years old.
 Upon hearing the news, Ludovico hastily returned from France.
 Together with two other brothers, Ascanio and Ottaviano, as well as the condottieri Roberto Sanseverino, Donato del Conte, and Ibletto Fieschi, Ludovico tried to oppose the regency of Bona, believing the duchy was in fact in the hands of the ducal councilor Cicco Simonetta.
 The attempt failed and Ludovico was exiled to Pisa, Sforza Maria to Bari, and Ascanio to Perugia.
-Octavian tried to wade across the Adda to escape and drowned.
+Ottaviano tried to wade across the Adda to escape and drowned.
 Roberto Sanseverino fled to France, Donato del Conte was imprisoned in Monza, and Ibletto Fieschi was imprisoned in the Castello Sforzesco.